Objectives of Pyrrolidonyl Arylamidase (PYR) Test

 - To determine the ability of organism to produce L-pyrrolidonyl arylamidase enzyme.

 - It aids in the presumptive identification of group A streptococci (Streptococcus pyogenes) and Enterococci by the presence of the enzyme L-pyrrolidonyl arylamidase.

-Principle of PYR Test
+Principle of Pyrrolidonyl Arylamidase (PYR) Test

-Pyrrolidonyl Arylamidase (PYR) test is a rapid test which is used for the presumptive identification of group A beta-hemolytic Streptococci and Enterococci based on the activity of the enzyme pyrolidonyl arylamidase.
+Pyrrolidonyl Arylamidase (PYR) test is a rapid test that is used for the presumptive identification of group A beta-hemolytic Streptococci and Enterococci based on the activity of the enzyme pyrolidonyl arylamidase.
 Pyrrolidonyl arylamidase (PYR), also known as pyrrolidonyl aminopeptidase, is a bacterial enzyme that hydrolyzes L-pyroglutamic acid-β-naphthylamide impregnated into the test disk that serves as the substrate for the detection of pyrolidonyl arylamidase.
 Hydrolysis of the substrate yields beta-naphthylamine which combines with the PYR Reagent (p-dimethylamino-cinnamaldehyde) to form a bright pink to cherry red color.
-The test can be performed either via broth assay method or rapid paper disk method.
+The test can be performed either via the broth assay method or the rapid paper disk method.

-Procedure of PYR Test
+Procedure of Pyrrolidonyl Arylamidase (PYR) Test

 - Prior to inoculation, moisten the disk slightly with reagent-grade water.

 - Using a wooden applicator stick, rub a small amount of several colonies of an 18 to 24 hour pure culture onto a small area of the PYR disk.

 - Incubate at room temperature for 2 minutes.